DongjaeLee95/dongjaelee95.github.io/index.md

 ---

 ## Bio
-Dongjae Lee received the B.S. and M.S. degrees in mechanical and aerospace engineering in 2018 and 2020, respectively, from Seoul National University, Seoul, South Korea, where he is currently working toward the Ph.D. degree in aerospace engineering.
+Dongjae Lee received the B.S. and M.S. degrees in mechanical and aerospace engineering in 2018 and 2020, respectively, and the Ph.D. degree in aerospace engineering in 2025, from Seoul National University, Seoul, South Korea.
 His research interests include planning and control for robotic systems.

 ---
 ## Research Interests